CareTech-at-UCI/.github/profile/README.md

 # Welcome to CareTech ⚕️

-**We are a new club that promotes and investigates the Health Technology field by empowering early disease detection with tech solutions**
+**We are an ICS Affiliated club established in 2024 that promotes and investigates the Health Technology field by empowering early disease detection with tech solutions**

 **Core Values** 💙